bennettsmith06/mywebsite/README.md

-# This is a website I created using HTML, CSS, JavaScript, and BootStrap.
+# This is a website I created using HTML, CSS, JavaScript, and Bootstrap.